fabriziomiano/whats-the-topic/README.md

 ##### Single-post using post ID
 * `source by_id.sh settings.conf`
 ##### Latest N posts
 * `source latest.sh settings.conf`

+##### Named-Entity Recognition using spaCy
+Additionally, it is possible to run Named-Entity Recognition using default spaCy models (supported: en, it).
+No Word Cloud option provided in this case
+* `source ner.sh settings.conf`

+### Considerations
-The tool will run until the settings requested are met or up until the max request rate that facebook applies is reached.
+The tool is designed to run until the settings requested are met or up until the max request rate, that Facebook do apply, is reached.

 That's it!